microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-changenotifications-callrecording-and-calltranscript.md

 ms.custom: scenarios:getting-started
 ---

-# Get change notification for meeting transcripts using Microsoft Graph
+# Get change notifications for meeting transcripts using Microsoft Graph

 Change notifications enable you to subscribe to changes (create) to transcripts.
 You can get notified whenever a [transcript](/graph/api/resources/calltranscript) is available after an online meeting.

 This article describes scenarios for the **transcript** resource.
 For more details, see [Change notifications for Microsoft Teams resources](teams-change-notification-in-microsoft-teams-overview.md).

-## Subscribe to transcripts available at tenant-level
+## Subscribe to transcripts available at the tenant-level

 To get change notifications for any transcript available for any online meeting in a tenant, subscribe to `communications/onlineMeetings/getAllTranscripts`.
 The notification for a transcript is sent only if the subscription happens before the transcription starts.
 This subscription is supported only for regular scheduled meetings.